Inclusion is so important. It can be done, and it can be done well.

 The University of Alabama RISE Center is an early childhood education facility that provides educational experiences for children with special needs, alongside traditional learners ranging from 8 weeks to 5 years.

-Dawn Sandell is a full-time music therapist at the RISE Center.
+Dawn Sandel is a full-time music therapist at the RISE Center.
 Her role involves targeting the therapy goals of students with special needs through music and other creative activities.

-Sandell leads large group therapy sessions several times a week and small group sessions once a week.
-The sessions are always different, as Sandell usually plans songs and activities along weekly lesson themes, such as shapes.
+Sandel leads large group therapy sessions several times a week and small group sessions once a week.
+The sessions are always different, as Sandel usually plans songs and activities along weekly lesson themes, such as shapes.

-In addition to serving as full-time music therapist, Sandell leads the RISE Center bell choir, the annual graduation program, and the RISE and SHINE play group program.
+In addition to serving as full-time music therapist, Sandel leads the RISE Center bell choir, the annual graduation program, and the RISE and SHINE play group program.

 RISE and SHINE was put into place to increase services available to children and their families.
 The play group program enables families of children with special needs to receive services and assistance that might otherwise be inaccessible to them.